Duimon/thebezelproject-scripts/README.md

 **8.** Run retroarch with your content and adjust the shader parameters to your liking, making sure to use the **[SCALING} Non-Integer Scale %** parameter  to cover the bezel in the existing graphic.
 Save a core preset.

 **9.** Copy the scripts from my repo to your PSX images folder.
 Replace the **”_Beetle PSX HW.slangp”** with your preset.
 (Copy your preset to the folder instead of moving it, it will be used as a default in case thebezelproject doesn’t have a graphic for one or more of your ROMs.
 Make sure it is named **”_Beetle PSX HW.slangp”**) (Use this slangp name when repeating this process for all your systems at this point, it will keep you from needing to edit any scripts)

+**10.** Execute the 1st script **1.cmd”**.

+At this point you can move all of the generated **“*.slangp”** to your **”Beetle PSX HW”** preset folder and you are done.
+The rest of the scripts just generate different colored bezels based in the color pallet of each thebezelproject graphics.
+If you choose to execute the rest of the scripts, keep in mind that some are doing quite a bit of work, and can take some time, especially for large numbers of graphics like the PSX set.
+Be patient and don’t forget what script you are running.
+Run them in order 1 - 5.

+When you are done.
+Just move the newly created

+The comments in the **”3.cmd”** script explain how to choose which color you use for the creation of the presets.
+By default, it uses the second to the least used color in the pallet.
+You can play with this if you’re fussy 😊.